ronaldbosma/protect-apim-with-oauth/demos/demo.md

 # Protect API Management with OAuth - Demo

-In this demo scenario, we will demonstrate how to protect an API in Azure API Management using OAuth.
+This demo shows how to protect an API in Azure API Management using OAuth.

-The template deploys a protected API in Azure API Management, which is secured with OAuth.
-It also deploys an app registration in Entra ID that represents the API Management service, and two app registrations that represent the client applications.
-One that can access the API and one that does not have access to the API.
+The template deploys a protected API in Azure API Management secured with OAuth.
+It also deploys an app registration in Entra ID that represents the API Management service and two app registrations for client applications.
+One client can access the API and one cannot.
 See the following diagram for an overview:

 ![Overview](https://raw.githubusercontent.com/ronaldbosma/protect-apim-with-oauth/refs/heads/main/images/diagrams-overview.png)

-## 1. What resources are getting deployed
+## 1. What resources get deployed

-The following resources will be deployed in a resource group in your Azure subscription:
+The following resources are deployed in a resource group in your Azure subscription:

 ![Deployed Resources](https://raw.githubusercontent.com/ronaldbosma/protect-apim-with-oauth/refs/heads/main/images/deployed-resources.png)

-The following app registrations will be created in your Entra ID tenant:
+The following app registrations are created in your Entra ID tenant:

 ![Deployed App Registrations](https://raw.githubusercontent.com/ronaldbosma/protect-apim-with-oauth/refs/heads/main/images/deployed-app-registrations.png)

 The deployed resources follow the naming convention: `<resource-type>-<environment-name>-<region>-<instance>`.

-## 2. What can I demo from this scenario after deployment
+## 2. What you can demo after deployment

 ### Test the protected API

-After the deployment is complete, you can test the protected API using the steps in this section.
+After deployment completes, you can test the protected API using the steps in this section.
-The API is protected with OAuth, so you will need to obtain an access token from Entra ID using the client credentials flow.
+The API is protected with OAuth, so you'll need to obtain an access token from Entra ID using the client credentials flow.
-The access token will be used to call the API.
+You'll use the access token to call the API.
-See the following sequence diagram for an overview of the steps:
+See the following sequence diagram for an overview:

 ![Sequence Diagram](https://raw.githubusercontent.com/ronaldbosma/protect-apim-with-oauth/refs/heads/main/images/diagrams-sequence-diagram.png)

 #### Gather data and create client secrets

-We'll first need to gather some data and create client secrets for both clients:
+First, you'll need to gather some data and create client secrets for both clients.
+Keep track of these values because you'll need them later.

 1. Navigate to your [app registrations](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) in Entra ID.